 Lighting systems are a vital component in building utilities because they directly affect comfort, productivity, and energy efficiency.
 Good lighting not only ensures adequate visibility for occupants, but also supports security, interior aesthetics, and building operational efficiency.
-In the context of modern buildings, lighting systems must be designed with energy efficiency, automatic
+In the

-Indonesian National Standard with code SNI 6197:2020 [10] on energy conservation in minimum lighting systems (lux) and maximum electrical power limits (W/m2) permitted for each room function.
+Indonesian National Standard with code SNI 6197:2020 [10] on energy conservation in minimum lighting systems (lux) and maximum electrical power limits (W/m) permitted for each room function.
 However, currently, there are still several buildings that ignore these provisions.
 Several buildings, such as office spaces, laboratories, meeting rooms, or other special rooms, often have two contradictory conditions [11].
 The first condition in the room is that the power usage is low, but the light intensity level (lux) is inadequate.
 The second condition is that the light intensity (lux) is sufficient, but the energy usage is high and wasteful due to the selection of inefficient lamp types.
 The problem that usually occurs in the field is that the use of lamps still uses conventional types such as Tube Lamp (TL) or Compact Fluorescent Lamps (CFL), which have disadvantages in the form of low efficiency and service life.
 Currently, there are already many energy-saving lamps that also have a longer service life.
 One of them is the Light Emitting Diode (LED) lamp, which has advantages in terms of energy efficiency and long service life [12] [13].
 Therefore, it is necessary to conduct an evaluation related to the use of types of lamps that still use conventional types so that they can be replaced by LED lamps.